 As far as waste management goes, India Railway are concerned about this problem and has made much progress in that field.
 ‘Swachh Bharat Abhiyan’ is one example of efforts towards the goal of waste management and cleanliness.
 This has led to improved cleanliness and some of the stations are now starting to match the global standards, there is no doubt about that but the problem of solid waste remains constant.

-Approach of Indian Railways is absurd towards dealings with the solid waste and is not appreciated at all, in fact it is considered Indian railways have an out of sight and out of mind approach.
+The approach of Indian Railways is absurd towards dealings with solid waste and is not appreciated at all, in fact it is considered that Indian Railways have an out-of-sight and out-of-mind approach.
 Solid waste is a bigger problem and Indian railways must change its approach towards this problem or else it would create much bigger problems for them in the near future.
-Waste are generally collected in segregated form and are dumped or burnt near the track or disposed of along with the municipal wastes.
-Moreover, Indian Railways approach is highly criticized because of their actions of not banning single use plastic and polythene bags until now.
+Waste are generally collected in a segregated form and are dumped or burnt near the track or disposed of along with the municipal wastes.
+Moreover, Indian Railways' approach is highly criticized because of their actions of not banning single-use plastic and polythene bags until now.
 Indian railways have been doing a lot of work on the energy crisis as it makes good economic sense also but is inadequate in tackling the problem of pollution or waste.

 The fundamental problem seems to be a sense of exceptionalism.
-Since long, Indian Railways have been operating independent of the civil administration.
+For long, Indian Railways have been operating independently of the civil administration.
 Railways doesn’t bother complying with the laws applicable to other service industry.
-For e.g. Airline industry.
+For e.g. the Airline industry.
 It is high time to correct these anomalies.
-It must be made mandatory and strict vigilance on the Indian Railways that they work according to the environment laws and help and work along with the civil authorities to tackle this problem of waste management and pollution.
-To tackle this issue, it is absolutely necessary that they match the sound environmental management to the footprints of their low energy use.
+It must be made mandatory and strict vigilance on the Indian Railways that they work according to the environmental laws and help and work along with the civil authorities to tackle this problem of waste management and pollution.
+To tackle this issue, it is absolutely necessary that they match sound environmental management to the footprints of their low energy use.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.